We

 Ongoing Monitoring

-flock is OPP-negative, in accordance with the standards
+Our flock is OPP-negative, in

-of the OPP Concerned Sheep Breeders Association.
-For
+accordance with the standards of the OPP Concerned Sheep Breeders

-more information on Ovine Progressive Pneumonia (known
+OPP-negative status.
+For more information on Ovine Progressive Pneumonia

 We